28th annual Spectrum Contemporary Art Show is a juried exhibition of original, contemporary artwork in all media by local and regional artists.

 ABOUT the Juror:

 Hilary Lewis is Chief Curator & Creative Director at the Glass House, former home of Philip Johnson and now a site of the National Trust for Historic Preservation in New Canaan, Connecticut.
 There she oversees art exhibitions, publications, public programs, and other creative efforts at the institution as well as the Glass House permanent collection and archives.
 With Johnson, Lewis wrote two books and numerous articles, including Philip Johnson: The Architect in His Own Words, recipient of the AIA International Architecture Award.
-Additionally, Johnson spent five years with Lewis recording his memoirs and ideas on architecture, work that continues to inform her projects relating to the legacy of Johnson.
-Educated at Princeton, MIT and Harvard, Lewis is both an architectural historian and specialist in urban planning and development.

 Drop off: April 15 & 16 between 10am-1pm